smartfog/fogflow/README.md

 ## Test

-For performing a basic end-to-end test, you have to follow the detailed instructions [here](https://fogflow.readthedocs.io/en/latest/test.html).
+For performing a basic end-to-end test, you can follow the detailed instructions [here](https://fogflow.readthedocs.io/en/latest/test.html).

 ## Quality Assurance